secariolabs/secariolabs.github.io/pages/services.md

   - title: Adversary Emulation
     # You can use markdown for the text field
     text: |-
-      Our Adversary Emulation (or ‘Red Team’) service provides a realistic simulation of advanced cyber-attacks to test your organization’s defenses.
+      Our Adversary Emulation (or ‘Red Team’) service provides a realistic simulation of advanced cyber-attacks to test your organization’s defences.
 By mimicking the tactics, techniques, and procedures of real threat actors, we assess your ability to detect, respond to, and recover from targeted attacks.
-This comprehensive exercise evaluates your defenses across people, processes, and technologies, offering valuable insights into potential vulnerabilities and improvement areas.
+This comprehensive exercise evaluates your defences across people, processes, and technologies, offering valuable insights into potential vulnerabilities and improvement areas.
 Our Adversary Emulation helps strengthen your cybersecurity posture, preparing you to face real-world threats more effectively.
     cta:
       text: Get started
       url: /contact/